Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Medication overdoses.
 Some drugs such as Atenolol (Tenormin), propranolol (Inderal), and calcium channel blockers such as diltiazem (Cardizem) or digoxin (Lanoxin, Cardoxin) may trigger bradycardia, e.g. a slow heart rate, explains veterinarian Ron Hines.
 Because circulation is slower, it causes prolonged capillary refill times.

-What if the Capillary Refill Time Is Fast—Less Than 1 Second?
+What If the Capillary Refill Time Is Fast—Less Than One Second?

 This can also be a sign of trouble.
 According to the Merck Veterinary Manual, this may be an indication of "fever, heat stroke, distributive shock, or an early compensatory stage of hypovolemic shock."